tstahlhut/fract_ol/README.md

 c = starting point of graph

 Through iteration the patterns are created.
 The result of the equation is our new starting point c.
 These iterations will either diverge or converge.
-If they diverge, a "null" point is created on the graph.
+If they diverge (go to infinity), a "null" point is created on the graph.
 Thus, you get the pattern.
 The colours are created by assigning the number of iterations colours.

+Outside the radius of 2, all iterations diverge.
+Therefore we stay between -2 and 2.

+Nice explaining video of the Mandelbrot set: https://www.youtube.com/watch?v=FFftmWSzgmk

 Sources: https://ohmyphysics.com/blogs/news/introduction-to-fractals